itslolan/butler/README.md

 User: "The first is my salary, the second is business income"

-Butler: "Thanks!
+Adphex: "Thanks!
 I've categorized both as income.
 Your total income for this period is $2,650."
 ```

 ## Technology Stack